 About Anna Schlapp, BA, AACC, ACC – ADHD Coach and Creativity Coach.

 Anna Schlapp, BA, AACC, ACC, ADHD Coach and Creativity Coach, is proud to be a graduate and Associate Certified Coach of the prestigious ADD Coaching Academy.
-(ADDCA) and now an Associate Certified Coach with the International Coach Federation (ICF)
+(ADDCA) and Associate Certified Coach with the International Coach Federation (ICF)

 Anna has a daughter who has traits of ADHD and Autism and other additional needs.
 Before training as an ADHD coach, Anna spent some years involved in her daughter’s Special School both as a governor and facilitator of Person Centred Reviews.
-She worked as a trainer across Devon with various groups, helping to raise awareness of the challenges faced by parents of children with Special Needs.
+She also worked as a trainer across Devon with various groups, helping to raise awareness of the challenges faced by parents of children with Special Needs.
 She currently enjoys running local workshops on various subjects relating to behaviour change and productivity.
 Find out more

 Before training as a coach and starting her own ADHD Coaching practice, Anna previously worked as a trainer and facilitator, training teams and facilitating workshops for various public sector (within Health, Education and Social Care) and 3rd sector organisations all over Devon.